Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/setting-up-a-free-postgresql-database-on-heroku.md

 tags:
   - postgres
 ---

 Recently I wanted to explore Postgres databases for a specific use case.
 However, this use case needed the database to be hosted online.

-Then I found out you can quickly set up a free Postgres database on Heroku!
+Then I discovered you could quickly set up a free Postgres database on Heroku!

 In this article, I'll show you how you can also create your own free Postgres database.